mlswg/mls-architecture/draft-rescorla-mls-architecture.md

  - I want to receive a message from someone in the group

-## Clients
+## Group, Members and Clients

+In MLS a Group is defined as a set of Members (Users) who possibly use multiple endpoint devices to interact with the Messaging Service.
-Endpoints that are not an AS nor a DS are called Clients.
+Only endpoints that are not an AS nor a DS are called Clients.
 These clients will typically correspond to end-user devices such as phones, web clients or other devices running MLS.

-Each client owns a set of keys that uniquely define the identity of its endpoints.
+Each Member owns a long term identity key pair that uniquely defines its identity to other Members of the Group.
-A single end-user may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing one phone with another).
+As single end-user may operate multiple devices simultaneously (e.g., a desktop and a phone) or sequentially (e.g., replacing one phone with another), the formal definition of a Group in MLS is the set of Clients that has knowledge of the shared (Encryption) Group Key established throughout the key establishment phase of the protocol.

+MLS has been designed to provide similar security guarantees to all Clients, even in cases where the Group reduces to only two users.

+[[BB.]
+Relocate this !]
-MLS has been designed to provide similar security guarantees to all clients.
-Note that while MLS provide some level of security resilience against of a compromised clients, the maximum security level requires the endpoints to connect to the messaging service on a regular basis and to use compliant implementations in order to realize security operations such as deleting intermediate cryptographic keys.
+Note that while MLS provides some level of security resilience against compromised Clients, the maximum security level requires the endpoints to connect to the messaging service on a regular basis and to use compliant implementations in order to realize security operations such as deleting intermediate cryptographic keys.